-- By using the pmdumptext command from the SGI Foundation pcp-gui RPM.
-It can be used to produce an ASCII report of selected metrics from the xvm group in the Performance Co-Pilot namespace of available metrics. - By using the pmgxvm command from the pcp-sgi package from the SGI ProPack release to monitor read and write activity at each XVM node. - By using the pmchart command from the pcp-gui package to view time-series data in the form of a moving graph.
+- By using the pmdumptext command to produce an ASCII report of selected metrics from the xvm group in the Performance Co-Pilot namespace of available metrics. - By using the pmgxvm command to monitor read and write activity at each XVM node. - By using the pmchart command to view time-series data in the form of a moving graph.
 Figure 14-1 shows an example.